 What happens as the prostate gland enlarges?

 The prostate is a gland that is normally the size of a walnut.
 With BPH, it can grow as large as a tennis ball.
 The enlarging prostate can put pressure on the urethra, which carries urine out of the body.
-This can restrict the flow of urine or, in extreme cases, cut it off completely.
+This can restrict the urine flow or, in extreme cases, cut it off completely.

 Until recently, men had one treatment option for BPH—a surgery called transurethral resection of the prostate (TURP).
 During this surgery, a portion of the prostate gland is removed using an electric current or laser.

-Another complication of TURP is painful or difficult urination, which is the one of the problems the surgery is intended to alleviate!
+Another complication of TURP is painful or difficult urination, which is one of the problems the surgery is intended to alleviate!
 Additionally, one-quarter of all men only achieve a small reduction in BPH symptoms, and many will require additional surgery within 5 years.

 Fortunately, there is, and it’s a highly effective alternative.
 For men with moderate to severe BPH symptoms, prostate artery embolization (PAE) performed by Synergy Radiology Associates is a less invasive alternative to surgery.

-The PAE Procedure
+The PAE Treatment Procedure

-PAE is performed by a Synergy Radiology Associates interventional radiologist who, using imaging guidance, inserts a tiny catheter into an artery in the patient’s upper thigh or wrist, and then guides it through the body’s blood vessels to the arteries supplying blood to the prostate.
+PAE is performed by a Synergy Radiology Associates interventional radiologist who, using imaging guidance, inserts a tiny catheter into an artery in the patient’s upper thigh or wrist and then guides it through the body’s blood vessels to the arteries supplying blood to the prostate.
 Tiny beads called ‘microspheres’ are released through the catheter and into the arteries, blocking blood flow to the prostate.
-With reduced blood flow, the prostate shrinks and symptoms are relieved.
+With reduced blood flow, the prostate shrinks, and symptoms are relieved.

-This procedure is safe, does not require general anesthesia and is not painful.
+This procedure is safe, does not require general anesthesia, and is not painful.
 You can go home the same day with just a small bandage where the catheter was inserted.
-Complete recovery is typically achieved in 7 to 10 days, and you will have a follow up visit with your urologist about 1 month after the procedure.
+Complete recovery is typically achieved in 7 to 10 days, and you will have a follow-up visit with your urologist about 1 month after the procedure.